Essays

 by Lisa Martinovic

 The wind is our enemy.
 Open water swimmers know this.
 We know it down to our marrow, the last refuge of warmth in a body as it descends into hypothermia.
 Scanning the shoreline on this bleak February afternoon I can think of little else.
-Rain clouds blotting out the sun have rendered the already sharp winds bone-chilling.
-And I’m going out alone.
+Rain clouds blot out the sun and the already sharp winds bite through my skin like shark’s teeth.

 The seaweed-strewn beach is deserted but for a young couple sitting on a piece of driftwood, swaddled in blankets and huddled close, heads bowed into the wind.
 I unload my backpack on the retaining wall and gear up.
 It doesn’t take long because I’m “swimming skins,” meaning no wetsuit.
 Two neoprene caps and a thin Lycra swimsuit are my only armor against the triple threat of cold, wet, and wind.